 Writing a Book Outline Case Study: Headspace

-I’d like to show you how I used these five essential story section’s to write the book plan for may recent science fiction release: Headspace.
+I'd like to show you how I used these five essential story section's to write the book plan for my science fiction release: Headspace.

 I'm choosing my book as a case study because (1) I know my book better than anyone else’s book and (2) I went out of my way to implement this structure in the story.

-And hey, if you haven’t read it, I’ll keep the spoilers to a minimum.
+And if you haven’t read it, don't worry, I’ll keep the spoilers to a minimum.